Last updated: January 25, 2023.

 - Ceiling fans have an average CFM/W of 287.8 (better than standing, box and tower fans).

-This study compared the performance of 195 Energy Star certified ceiling fans.
-These are the best performing ceiling fans on the market.
+This 2023 study compares the performance of 195 of the most energy efficient ceiling fans on the market.

 The most efficient ceiling fans for each size are listed below.